Posted on February 29, 2016 by Joanna Carver

 Krasikova also stressed the importance of high-quality interpersonal relationships between leaders and subordinates, with an emphasis on trust, loyalty and mutual professional respect.

 “When a confident, creative leader also has good relationship with subordinates, it has even a stronger impact on subordinates’ creativity,” she said.
 “Creativity flourishes in supportive environments where leaders and subordinates have good interpersonal relationships.
-In such environments, subordinates will go an extra mile for a leader without expecting anything in return because they have a good relationship.
-They can depend on each other, because they trust each other.”
+In such environments, subordinates will go the extra mile for a leader without expecting anything in return because they have a good relationship.
+They can depend on each other because they trust each other.”

 However, when a leader is not confident or creative, there’s a trickle-down effect and employees feel less confident in their own abilities to be creative.